 - No Referrals: SAP only very rarely refers business to their partners.

-- Lowering Competition: SAP has partnered with any software vendors (almost) that competed with them, and then uses controls gained from the partnership agreement to reduce that vendor’s ability to compete with them.
-The software vendor becomes normalized to presenting their solution as complementary to SAP rather than competitive with SAP so as not to ruffle any SAP feathers.
+- Lowering Competition: SAP has partnered with any software vendors (almost) that competed with them and then used controls gained from the partnership agreement to reduce that vendor’s ability to compete with them.
+The software vendor becomes normalized to presenting their solution as complementary to SAP rather than competitive with SAP not to ruffle any SAP feathers.

-There is in fact, no real partnership.
+There is, in fact, no real partnership.
 It is a false construct.
 It is a marketing construct that exists primarily in the minds of buyers.
-The SAP partnership, with its effect on competition, is an interesting curiosity because it is not willingly entered into by software vendors.
+With its effect on competition, the SAP partnership is an interesting curiosity because it is not willingly entered into by software vendors.
 It is enthusiastically entered into by these software vendors.

 I can’t tell you how many software vendors became partners in part because they thought SAP would bring them deals.